 Send your driver to weigh at one of our locations.
 The weight is automatically sent to Avantida.

 - Search for your container

-Enter the container number in the search field at the right side of the Avantida platform screen.
+Enter the container number in the search field under "Find and buy!".

 - Click on "View/Purchase" next to your container

-You can review the data and correct some (not all) of the data if necessary
+You can review the data and correct if necessary.

 - Purchase the VGM

 Make sure you have activated your cinvio wallet and have a positive balance before you purchase!